emilio2hd/development-ubuntu-ruby-rails-ansible/README.md

   database: myapp
 ```

-Also, you cant to access VM mysql by some mysql client.
+You cant to access VM MySQL by some mysql client.
 In your client, configure:

-    host: localhost
+    Host: localhost
-    port: 3307
+    Port: 3307 # Check if the port didn't change, as I've mentioned in Port Forwards
-    user: vagrant
+    User: vagrant
-    password: 123456
+    Password: 123456

 ### Configuring PostgreSQL